pavelmaca/WoT-BattleMessenger/readme.markdown

 >    - testing each word separatly
 >    - included set of WG filters from lobby chat (EU)
 >    - special chars replacing and removing
+>- default custom filters in config
+>- debug mode: using XVM 4.0 & xvm-stats for loging
 >
 >no version (24.4.)
 >